Trusted legal advice since 1733

 Working With our Leading Team of Charity Law & Education Solicitors

-Because we have been acting for charities and not for profit organisations, schools and other education providers for many decades, we have an in-depth and hands-on understanding of the challenges that you face and the sector in which your organisation operates.
+Because we have been acting for charities and not for profit organisations, schools and other education providers for many decades, we have an in-depth and hands-on understanding of the challenges and issues that you face and the sector in which your organisation operates.

 As a firm we are proud to have donated close to £100,000 to local charities in recent years, whilst continuing to support a wide range of local and national causes, including helping to raise more than £2 million for Cancer Research UK.